Hotmoka/hotmoka/tutorial/Takamaka.md

 > This section shows how to use this utility
 > from command-line.
 It is also possible to run it from inside Eclipse,
 > by creating run configurations.
-You have examples inside the
+There are examples inside the
 > `launch_configurations` folder of the `io-takamaka-code-tools` project.

 Create then a directory with three subdirectories: `mods` will contain